cominho/cominho/README.md

 ## Hi there 👋

 Currently Double Degree Master student at Ensae Paris and M2DS (IP Paris).
-Interested in Machine Learning, Deep Learning, Biostatistics.
+Interested in Machine Learning, Deep Learning, and their various applications (biology, finance, economics).

 I open source some of my projects here.